 Oxygen toxicity can occur if a patient is overly sensitive to oxygen.
 This is very rare and affects only 1 person in 10,000.
 Signs of oxygen toxicity are tingling in the fingers, nausea, dry cough, seizures and chest pain.

 Visual Changes

-After a large number of treatments some changes in vision may be noticed. any changes usually return to pretreatment vision levels in a 6 week to 6 month period.
+After many treatments some changes in vision may be noticed: any changes usually return to pretreatment vision levels in a 6 week to a 6-month period.